Conversations with Clinicians

 The Gestalt International Study Center’s (GISC) approach to clinical practice embraces traditional Gestalt theory while amplifying it with our unique approach, known as the Cape Cod Model.
 This free series will provide a deeper understanding of concepts such as contact, paradoxical theory of change, polarities, engaging resistance, and self-regulation as ways of engaging clients for growth and development.
 Clinicians working with individuals, couples, and families will have the opportunity to learn experientially and didactically in the series.

 These sessions are free but you must register in advance.
 Each session meets from 12:00PM-1:00PM Eastern.
+Upcoming sessions:

 Additional sessions to be announced.